 We all know which one the most important book is.
-However, there are many new and pwoerful resources for evangelization available.
+However, there are many new and powerful resources for evangelization available.
 Here are some of our recommended books for the new evangelization.

 Marcel Dumais (Liturgical Press, 2014)